cortexproject/cortex/docs/configuration/config-file-reference.md

   # The availability zone where this instance is running.
   # CLI flag: -ingester.availability-zone
   [availability_zone: <string> | default = ""]

+  # Unregister from the ring upon clean shutdown.
+It can be useful to disable
+  # for rolling restarts with consistent naming in conjunction with
+  # -distributor.extend-writes=false.
+  # CLI flag: -ingester.unregister-from-ring
+  [unregister_from_ring: <boolean> | default = true]

 # Number of times to try and transfer chunks before falling back to flushing.
 # Negative value or zero disables hand-over.
 This feature is supported only by